The DSA and DMA: Paving the Way for a Safer and More Competitive Digital Europe

 Online platforms must publish their active user numbers by 17 February 2023.
 If a platform or a search engine has over 45 million users (representing 10% of the European population), the Commission will designate them as “very large” and they will have to comply with DSA’s obligations, including providing the Commission with their first annual risk assessment.
 All EU Member States are required to appoint Digital Services Coordinators by 17 February 2024.

-Keep exploring EU Startups Empowering Start-ups: The emma Multi-Cloud Management Platform
+Keep exploring EU Startups The emma Platform Unveils New Avenues for Start-up Success

 As for the DMA, companies need to provide the Commission with their user numbers before 3 July 2023, so the Commission can designate “gatekeepers” before 6 September.
 These gatekeepers will have until March 2024 to ensure they comply with DMA’s obligations.